-\By "recognized" unions are meant those organizations, independent and A. F. of L. alike, which in the judgment of the League can be adapted to amalgamation.
-Some, particularly the universal dual unions claiming rights over all industries, will have to be openly opposed as impossible to link up with the general labor movement.
+^{†-} By "recognised" unions we meant those organizations, independent and AF of L alike, which in the judgment of the League can be adapted to amalgamation.
+Some, particularly the universal dual unions claiming rights over all industries, will have to be openly opposed as impossible to link up with the general labor movement.]